Use this easy template for your first Space Bucket.

 - A power strip, and a 24h timer.

 Pick your best looking bucket and make some holes in the bottom with a hot piece of metal (a screwdriver will work).
-You can also use a rotary tool (like a Dremel), which allows faster builds.
+You can also use a rotary tool (like a Dremel).
 The holes will enable water drainage once the plant is inside.
 You can choose put reflective material on the walls.
-This will optimize the lumen output once the light-top is stacked.
-Mylar film sticks neatly with any kind of glue (and a little patience).
+This will optimize the lighting once the light-top is stacked.
+Mylar sticks neatly with most glues.
 If you have white buckets, this covering is optional, the walls will be already reflective.

 It is time to build the light-top.
-We recommend at least 100 true Watts of CFL, that means 4 or 5 bulbs that can be arranged in many configurations.
-Mixing spectrums is encouraged with warm and cool white lights.
+We recommend at least 100 true Watts of CFL, 4 or 5 bulbs that can be arranged in many configurations.
+Mixing warm and cool spectrums is encouraged.

 Start by picking the best bucket-top and lid you have available.
 This process can be simplified using this easy 4 way adapter.
 If you prefer custom wiring, make holes on the walls of the bucket-top to fit E27 bulb sockets, and connect them in parallel.
 Always solder and tape your wires!
 Twisting the leads is not safe enough (wire nuts can be used too).
-You can glue a container on the lid to hide the installation.
+If you want an easier installation, you can use a 180w UFO LED light for your bucket.